 The Profiles RNS 2.0.0 software file includes instructions on how to upgrade older versions to 2.0.0.
-This must be done before upgrading to version 2.11.0.
 Profiles RNS 2.0.0 can be downloaded from http://profiles.catalyst.harvard.edu/software.
+This must be done prior to following the instruction in this document.